donkfivem/donk_storagelockers/README.md

 # Storage Lockers

-A simple storage locker script for FiveM - **QBCore framework only!**
+A simple storage locker script for FiveM - **Qbox framework only!**

 ## Description